rdfhdt/hdt-cpp/README.md

     $ tools/hdtInfo data/test.hdt > header.nt

 Replace the Header of an HDT file with a new one.
-For example by editing the existing one as extracted using `hdtInfo`
+For example, by editing the existing one as extracted using `hdtInfo`:

     $ tools/replaceHeader data/test.hdt data/testOutput.hdt newHeader.nt